GenericMappingTools/gmt/trunk/doc/rst/source/nearneighbor.rst

 nearneighbor
 **************

+.. only:: not man

     nearneighbor - Grid table data using a "Nearest neighbor" algorithm

 Synopsis
 --------